Teamsters say trucking giant Yellow Corp. is ceasing operations, filing for bankruptcy

 An official bankruptcy filing is expected any day for Yellow, after years of financial struggles and growing debt.
 Its expected liquidation would mark a significant shift for the U.S. transportation industry and shippers nationwide.

 “Today’s news is unfortunate but not surprising.
-Yellow has historically proven that it could not manage itself despite billions of dollars in worker concessions and hundreds of millions in bailout funding from the federal government,” said Teamsters General President Sean M. O’Brien.
+Yellow has historically proven that it could not manage itself despite billions of dollars in worker concessions and hundreds of millions in bailout funding from the federal government,” Teamsters General President Sean M. O’Brien said, in an announcement saying the union had been served with legal notice for the bankruptcy filing.
 “This is a sad day for workers and the American freight industry.”

-Yellow did not immediately respond to The Associated Press’ requests for comment on Sunday and Monday.
-As of midday Monday, no bankruptcy filings from the company could be found on the Securities and Exchange Commission’s website, but the union confirmed that it had been served legal notice.
+Yellow did not have a comment when reached by The Associated Press Monday.
+As of Monday afternoon, no bankruptcy filings from the company could be found on the Securities and Exchange Commission’s website.

 The company’s collapse arrives just three years after Yellow, formerly known as YRC Worldwide Inc., received $700 million in pandemic-era loans from the federal government.
 But the company was in financial trouble long before that — with industry analysts pointing to poor management and strategic decisions dating back decades.